RohanPNaher/crud-cookbook/README.md

 * Add the ability for users to favorite images.
 * Change how ingredients and steps are added to be more intuitive.
 * Add Dark mode for easy viewing.
+* Add the ability to edit or delete recipes from your own cards.